Loading...

 CE Details

-10 CE hours per 2-year renewal period; must include 2.5 hours in ethics and/or Texas rules; up to 4 hours may carry over
+10 CE hours including 2.5 hours in ethics and/or Texas rules; up to 4 hours of approved CE may carry forward (special category CE cannot be carried forward)

 Regulatory Board